 Talking with and around young children helps build vocabulary.
 The more words a child knows, the easier it will be to sound them out when the time comes.
 And talking builds narrative skills, helping children understand how words and sentences fit together to tell stories and impart information.

-- Let’s Practice: Playing
+- Let’s Practice: Talking

-This week’s theme: Fall
+This week’s theme: Costumes

 We’d love to see you Practicing!
 Share a photo or video of your little ones Talking, Singing, Reading, Writing and Playing with your followers on Instagram.
 Be sure to mention us (@wclslibraries) and use the hashtag #wclsletspractice.
 We won’t see your posts if your account is private, but your friends will and we hope they will start practicing with us too.